JetBrains/kotlin-web-site/pages/docs/reference/js-modules.md

 }

 ```

+</div>

 Webpack provides two different "flavors" of CommonJS, `commonjs` and `commonjs2`, which affect the way your declarations are made available.
 While in most cases, you probably want `commonjs2`, which adds the `module.exports` syntax to the generated library, you can also opt for the "pure" `commonjs` option, which implements the CommonJS specification exactly.
 To learn more about the difference between `commonjs` and `commonjs2`, check [here](https://github.com/webpack/webpack/issues/1114).

-</div>

 ## Creating JavaScript libraries and Node.js files

-If you are creating a library that will be consumed from JavaScript, or a Node.js file, and want to use a different module system, the instructions are slightly different.
+If you are creating a library that will be consumed from JavaScript or a Node.js file, and want to use a different module system, the instructions are slightly different.

 ### Choosing the target module system